-In a recent blog post, David Coates, Senior Customer Marketing Manager at Iron Mountain, explained the approach his company takes to customer marketing and how its customers and the company have benefited.
+In a previous blog post, David Coates, Director of Customer Marketing at Iron Mountain, explained the approach his company takes to customer marketing and how its customers and the company have benefited.

-In this post, David outlines the organizational framework needed to support an effective customer marketing strategy.
+In this post, David outlines the organizational framework he uses to support his effective customer marketing strategy.

 Listening to the voice of the customer

-- Identify both internal and external mentors who can serve as sounding boards and provide guidance, especially important when it feels as though you are making little or no progress.
+Identify both internal and external mentors who can serve as sounding boards and provide guidance, especially when it feels as though you are making little or no progress.

-- Look for ways to apply insights gleaned from a smaller subset of customers to your larger customer base.
+Look for ways to apply insights gleaned from a smaller subset of customers to your entire customer base.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.

 3rd Party Cookies